nex3/perspective-el/README.md

 saving and restoring perspectives.
 When it is set, `persp-state-save` may be called non-interactively without an argument and it will save to the file referenced by that variable.
-This makes it easy to automatically save perspective sessions when Emacs exists:
+This makes it easy to automatically save perspective sessions when Emacs exits:

 ```
 (add-hook 'kill-emacs-hook #'persp-state-save)